baanisingh/Password-Generator-Using-ReactJS/README.md

 2. Use "npm install create-react-app" on your code editor to download the necessary NPM packages
 3. Can also use "Vite" for better functionality and smoother programming
 4. Normal CSS has been used in this project but you can also use Bootstrap by using the command "npm install bootstrap react-bootsrap"
-5. After downloading the required dependencies, use the command "cd name-of-your-project", followed by "npm start"
+5. After downloading the required dependencies, use the command "cd name-of-your-project", followed by "npm start" to run the development server.

 Happy Coding!